leodeslf/leaf/Eloquent_JavaScript.md

 ### Replace method

-- We can refer to _n_ matched group in the replacement string with the dollar sign.
+We can refer to _n_ matched group in the replacement string with the dollar sign.
-- `replace` returns a new string.
-- _n_ range is from 1 up to 9.
+The _n_ range is from 1 up to 9.
+The `replace` returns a new string.
-- `$&` refers to the whole match.
+The `$&` refers to the whole match.

+Example:

 ```JavaScript
 let string = "dogs and cats";